KTStephano/StratusGFX/README.md

 Release State: **Pre-Release/Beta**

-Hobby research rendering engine which was open sourced once its core features were available.
+Hobby research rendering engine which was open sourced once its core features were in a presentable state.
 Expect bugs and instability as it is still under development.
 Licensed under MPL-2.0.

 -> [Graphics Feature Reel](https://ktstephano.github.io/rendering/stratusgfx/feature_reel)